Shopify/hydrogen-v1/docs/framework/hydrogen-config.md

 ### `enableStreaming`

 By default, all routes in Hydrogen are stream rendered.
 Stream rendering is automatically disabled when the user agent is a bot.

-It is necessary for all content to be immmediately available to bots for SEO.
-Sometimes you might want to manually disable streaming for a specific page.
-A common use case is a custom bot that is not recognized by Hydrogen's bot dectection algorithm.
+Content should be immediately available to bots for SEO purposes.
+However, you might want to manually disable streaming for a specific page.
+A common use case is disabling streaming for a custom bot that's not recognized by Hydrogen's bot detection algorithm.
 You can disable streaming for a custom bot with the `enableStreaming` configuration property:

 {% codeblock file, filename: 'hydrogen.config.ts' %}